BrandonXu6106/obsidianpublish/content/thoughts/Three Legged Stool.md

 _Plugin marketplace_

-On order for a loyal client or a VSOP to serve an individual’s preferences, they need to be able to select from a wide variety of algorithms that reflect those preferences (perhaps will eventually be taken over by [[LLMs]] that can create these on-demand).
+On order for a loyal client or a VSOP to serve an individual’s preferences, they need to be able to select from a wide variety of algorithms that reflect those preferences (perhaps will eventually be taken over by [[LLMs.md]] that can create these on-demand).

 Should satisfy 4 properties:

 1. Tuneable: you should have meaningful settings that allow you to use the algorithm in different ways.
 2. Auditable: you should be able to throw arbitrary content at the algorithm and see how it responds.
 You should be able to investigate the data underlying the algorithm and the decisions it made.
-3. [[composable|Combinable]]: you should be able to use more than one algorithm and have them work together.
+3. [[composable.md|Combinable]]: you should be able to use more than one algorithm and have them work together.
 Algorithms should be able to work across different source platforms.
-4. [[explainability|Understandable]]: you should have a sense of what the algorithm is trying to do and how you can control it.
+4. [[explainability.md|Understandable]]: you should have a sense of what the algorithm is trying to do and how you can control it.

 Similar to geists in [Subconscious](https://subconscious.network/)